moj-analytical-services/data-science-task/README.md

 ```

 - Version Control Workflow
     - Branching: Create a feature branch, e.g. feature/LY-analysis-01.
     - Commits: After each major step—EDA, modeling, evaluation—commit with a clear message:
     ```bash
     git add notebooks/01_analysis_template.ipynb src/data_processing.py
     git commit -m "EDA: added missing-value visualization"
     ```
     - Pull Request: When complete, open a PR against main and tag reviewers.

+    - commit code + tests + requirements.

+    - **CI**: add GitHub Actions workflow to enforce tests on every push.
+    - Verify on GitHub: Navigate to the Actions tab of your repository on GitHub.
+You should see the “CI” workflow queued or running.
 - Sharing with the Panel
     - Push your branch to GitHub: git push origin feature/analysis-X.
     - At discussion time, share the GitHub link to your notebook so the panel can view the commit history, code annotations, and outputs live.